Related

 Medicare is testing a new prior authorization process in six states (Florida, Texas, Ohio, California, New York, and Pennsylvania) for certain outpatient procedures and imaging studies.
 In these states, some services that previously required only a doctor's order now require advance approval from the plan before the service is performed.

-This doesn't mean the service will be denied.
-It means there's a new administrative step, and if the prior authorization isn't obtained, your parent could be responsible for the full cost.
-That's a bill nobody wants to discover after the fact.
+This does not mean the service will be denied.
+It means there is a new administrative step, and if the prior authorization is not obtained, a parent could be responsible for the full cost.
+That is a bill nobody wants to discover after the fact.

-What to do: If your parent lives in one of these six states and has a procedure or imaging study scheduled, confirm with the doctor's office that prior authorization has been submitted and approved before the appointment.
-Don't assume it's been handled.
+What to do: For a parent in one of these six states with a procedure or imaging study scheduled, confirm with the doctor's office that prior authorization has been submitted and approved before the appointment.
 Call and verify.
 Write down the authorization number.

 Alzheimer's Drug Coverage: $26,500 to $32,000 Per Year